nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-core-config.rst

 Monitoring_Port (uint16, range 0 to UINT16_MAX, default 9587)
     Port number used to export monitoring metrics.

+Enable_Dynamic_Metrics (bool, default true)
+    Whether to create metrics labels on the fly based on client-ip, export name, etc. Provides more debugging information, but significantly reduces performance.
+Enabled by default for backward compatibility.

 Bind_addr(IPv4 or IPv6 addr, default 0.0.0.0)
     The address to which to bind for our listening port.